margiofabiolad/magellanic-system-wake-analysis/README.md

 of the Magellanic Clouds.
 I adapted their code to work in the orbital plane of the SMC, using the LMC as the host system instead of the Galactic center.
-Additional visualizations (Mollweide projections, 3D quiver plots) and the statistical analysis of Wake vs Collective stellar populations were developed independently as part of this work.
+Additional visualizations (Mollweide projections, 3D quiver plots) and the statistical analysis of Wake vs Collective stellar populations were implemented and adapted from existing tools in the community, under the guidance of Dr. Mariano Domínguez (IATE, UNC), Dr. Mercedes Mosquera and Dr. Keiko Fushimi (Universidad Nacional de La Plata).

----

 ## References